jsindorf/jsindorf.github.io/index.md

 ---
 ## Website Goal
 The goal of this website is to create an interactive and visual way to view parts of my academic and professional career.
 It highlights projects and skills I learned during my journey that may otherwise be left in the past, including things from course projects, internships, and previous jobs.
 This website is a living document that will be forever growing, just like me. <br><br>
-Click through the links provided at the top of the page to explore my graduate research as well as some graduate and undergraduate projects.
+Click through the links provided at the top of the page to explore my graduate research, teaching experience and some graduate and undergraduate projects.
 <br><br>
 My resume and CV can be found at the bottom of this page.